zegetech/tech-universe/README.md

 ### Global

--  [Netflix API Gateway](https://github.com/Netflix/zuul) - Zuul is a Netflix gateway service that provides dynamic routing, monitoring, resiliency, security, and more [article](https://medium.com/netflix-techblog/announcing-zuul-edge-service-in-the-cloud-ab3af5be08ee)-
+-  [Netflix API Gateway](https://github.com/Netflix/zuul) - Zuul is a Netflix gateway service that provides dynamic routing, monitoring, resiliency, security, and [more](https://medium.com/netflix-techblog/announcing-zuul-edge-service-in-the-cloud-ab3af5be08ee)
-- [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)- Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST and WebSocket APIs at any scale-
+- [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)- Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST and WebSocket APIs at any scale.
 - [Authorize.Net](https://developer.authorize.net/api/) -  Built for the way developers build.
-Use the features you want to build the payment solution you need-
+Use the features you want to build the payment solution you need.
-- [Tyk](https://tyk.io/features/api-gateway/) - An open-source API gateway with authentication, Rate limiting and more-
+- [Tyk](https://tyk.io/features/api-gateway/) - An open-source API gateway with authentication, Rate limiting and more.
--  [API Gateway Pattern](https://pivotal.io/application-modernization-recipes/app-architecture/api-gateway-pattern) - Demonstrate how to use the API Gateway pattern to control the authentication and access to the backend resources using Spring Cloud-
+-  [API Gateway Pattern](https://pivotal.io/application-modernization-recipes/app-architecture/api-gateway-pattern) - Demonstrate how to use the API Gateway pattern to control the authentication and access to the backend resources using Spring Cloud.
-- [Spring ](https://cloud.spring.io/spring-cloud-security/reference/html/) -Spring Cloud Security offers a set of primitives for building secure applications and services with minimum fuss-
+- [Spring ](https://cloud.spring.io/spring-cloud-security/reference/html/) -Spring Cloud Security offers a set of primitives for building secure applications and services with minimum fuss.
-- [Akana](https://www.akana.com/products/api-platform/api-gateway)- The Akana API Gateway solution streamlines management, deployment, development, and operation of APIs-
+- [Akana](https://www.akana.com/products/api-platform/api-gateway) - The Akana API Gateway solution streamlines management, deployment, development, and operation of APIs.
-- [Akamai](https://developer.akamai.com/akamai-api-gateway)- An API Gateway with GraphQL caching-
+- [Akamai](https://developer.akamai.com/akamai-api-gateway) - An API Gateway with GraphQL caching.
-- [KrakenD](https://www.krakend.io/)- KrakenD is a stateless, distributed, high-performance API Gateway that helps you effortlessly adopt microservices-
+- [KrakenD](https://www.krakend.io/)- KrakenD is a stateless, distributed, high-performance API Gateway that helps you effortlessly adopt microservices.
-- [Gloo](https://www.solo.io/products/gloo/) - Gloo is a cloud-native API Gateway and Ingress Controller built on Envoy Proxy to connect, secure and control traffic across all your application services-
+- [Gloo](https://www.solo.io/products/gloo/) - Gloo is a cloud-native API Gateway and Ingress Controller built on Envoy Proxy to connect, secure and control traffic across all your application services.
 - [MuleSoft](https://www.mulesoft.com/) - Build an application network with secure, reusable integrations and APIs designed, built, and managed on Anypoint Platform.

 ## Tech inclined co-working spaces